 - You can implement user management, security features, and easy push notifications when you use an MBaaS platform.

 - A large amount of different mobile platforms and devices makes mobile app development complex, however, MBaaS platforms simplify this aspect.

 - 3rd party API integration and scaling become easier with an MBaaS platform.

 I have explained these advantages in “How to choose the best mobile backend as a service (MBaaS)?“.
-I suggest you use AWS Amplify, which is the MBaaS offering from AWS, furthermore, you can use your existing AWS account.
+I suggest you use AWS Amplify, the MBaaS offering from AWS.
+Furthermore, you can use your existing AWS account.

 7. Sign-up for a pollution monitoring API

 The app needs to display pollution data, therefore, I recommend that you use an API solution for this.
 You can choose either of the following two options:

 AirVisual, the company behind the famous pollution app provides its data via its AirVisual API.
 Note the following relevant facts about this API:

 - It provides historical, real-time, and forecast AQI and pollution data.

-- The company has a large network of ground-based IoT sensors to collect data from a large number of locations.
+- The company has a large network of ground-based IoT sensors to collect data on air pollutants from a large number of locations.